Diariatou-s/python_article/Regular_Expressions.md

 ###### Substitution

+Replacement pattern can use groups captured in find pattern.

 | Use | To define |
 | ----------- | ----------- |
 | `\g<n>` | Substring matched by group number n |